nehaljwani/team.exiv2.org/book/IMaEA.md

 2. Never change the signature of an entry point or data structure.
 3. It is OK to add new entry points and data structures.

 _**Caution:**_  When you add a new entry point or data structure, applications compiled with the new library will be unable to "downgrade" to an earlier version of the library.
-Best practice is to never changes the API.
+Best practice is to never change the API.

 ## Testing for DLL compatibility